Data-Engineering-Training/GROUP-6_-ASSIGNMENT-4_DATA-PIPELINE_10-COMPANIES/README.md

    - Company data is generated using the generate_company_records function.
    - The DataPipeline class is instantiated with the database credentials, and the run_pipeline method is called to ingest the generated data into the MySQL database.

 Overall, the project automates the generation of synthetic data for multiple companies and its ingestion into a MySQL database, providing a basis for further data analysis and processing.

+## Prerequisites

+- Python 3.0 and above
+- Visual Studio Code
+- MySQL
+- Faker
+- pymsql.cursors

+## Installation

+## Usage

+## Code